LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetActiveSession-get-">Get Active Session Details (GET)</h4>
  This api is use to get all active session by Access Token.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/advanced-social-api/get-active-session-details)

 ```java